ejpsoil/soildata-assimilation-guidance/docs/cookbook/deegree.md

 An open source java server implementation of WMS, WMTS, CSW, WCS, WFS, WPS.

+Deegree has 2 options to publish rich GML data.

+- Using a relational database and a mapping configuration to generate the GML
+- Using a `blob` storage to provide individual features without any processing

+The second is easy to setup and efficient when users often request full datasets.
+The second approach may get problematic if users use advanced filters to select subsets of the dataset.

+## Get started with deegree

 Start a deegree instance locally using the docker hub image as:

 ```